eduardolpsss/portifolio-react/README.md

 # portifolio-react
 // Feito por Eduardo Pontes

-<a href="https://eduardopontes.netlify.app/">Personal portfolio</a> made with React.js to help document education, work samples and skills.
+<a href="https://eduardopontes.netlify.app/">Personal portfolio</a> made using the framework provided by React.js to help document the development of repositories on GitHub as well as education, work samples and skills.

 <br>